kumarvis/Research-Paper-Readings/An_Image_Is_Worth_16_by_16_Woirds/ViT.md

 - **Minimal vision bias**: The only “inductive bias” is square patching and adding position embeddings; everything else is generic Transformer machinery.
 - **Same math as text Transformers**: If you understand BERT’s forward pass, swap “words” for “image patches” and you’ve got ViT’s core.

+## Prompt 9.1
+CODE Convert  Equation (1) to  (4) combining with steps in Figure . into clean, runnable PyTorch pseudocode. .
+Focus on clarity, variable shapes, and comments;  Return ONLY the code block.

+## Prompt 9.2
+“Could you show a complete PyTorch data-pipeline (dataset class, transforms, and dataloaders) plus a concise training loop for classifying the Oxford-IIIT Pet images with integrating ViTEncoder  ?
+Please keep the code runnable end-to-end and highlight any important hyper-parameters.